AngleProtocol/merkl-docs/distribute-with-merkl/create-a-point-program.md

 - disable forwarding for the lending market (done by blacklisting the market address): in this case, you will create an additional campaign for the lenders with x5 multiplier
 {% endhint %}

-**Fixed reward rate campaigns:** Please make sure that Merkl knows how to price the asset you are incentivizing if you're configuring campaigns with a fixed point reward rate (e.g., 1 point token per $1,000 deposited).
-To do so, either look for existing campaigns on our app, or check if all the assets involved in your campaign are priced by Merkl.
-When in doubt, reach out to the sales team on Telegram.
+**Fixed reward rate campaigns:** When configuring campaigns with a fixed point reward rate (e.g., 1 point token per $1,000 deposited), ensure that Merkl can price the assets involved in your campaign.
+You can verify this by checking for existing campaigns with similar assets on the [Merkl app](https://app.merkl.xyz/) or confirming that all relevant assets are priced by Merkl.
+If you're unsure, contact the sales team on Telegram.

 {% hint style="info" %}
-**Understanding the associated virtual APR for points**: If you are reasoning in terms of points APR (meaning the APR in points if a point was worth $1):
+**Understanding Virtual APR for Points**

+When reasoning in terms of points APR (the APR that would apply if each point were worth $1):

- - Rewarding 1 point per $1 per day is equivalent to a 36500% APR (100% per day multiplied by 365)
+- Rewarding 1 point per $1 per day = **36,500% APR**
+  - Calculation: 100% per day × 365 days
- - Rewarding 1 point per $1000 per day is equivalent to 36.5% APR (0.1% per day multiplied by 365)
+- Rewarding 1 point per $1,000 per day = **36.5% APR**
+  - Calculation: 0.1% per day × 365 days

+For detailed guidance on configuring distribution rates for your points campaigns, refer to the [campaign configuration documentation](../merkl-mechanisms/campaignConfiguration.md#understanding-distribution-settings-parameters).
 {% endhint %}

 **CLAMM campaigns**: Fixed reward rates are not used for Concentrated Liquidity AMM campaigns because CLAMM distribution models are based on token0/token1 and fees (v3) or liquidity contribution (v4), not dollar values.
 For CLAMM campaigns, use variable reward rates instead: create a large budget and handle renormalization yourself based on the TVL during that period to properly distribute rewards.